The Promise of Sublime Words

 a series of photographic prints and GIF files, ongoing

 The Promise of Sublime Words I started during the course of my doctoral studies in the field of visual arts when I was preparing for the final exam in art history.
 During my research, I discovered many old books of popular sculptures from Antique to Classicism.
 To spice the process of a little boring repetition, I began preparing photographs connected with discussed topics.
-My aim was to show my favorite statues as objects, which arouse ambiguous associations.
+I aimed to show my favourite statues as objects, which arouse ambiguous associations.
 I tried to distort the usual view of sculptures and finally destabilize a natural sense of order.
-I have employed many methods of image making: taking photographs of textbook illustrations, printing the photographs, physically manipulating the prints, placing them in a tableau, taking photographs of the scene, and then digitally editing those photos.
+I have employed many methods of image-making: taking photographs of textbook illustrations, printing the photographs, physically manipulating the prints, placing them in a tableau, taking photographs of the scene, and then digitally editing those photos.